 Spread the word in your school district and wider community!

 In response to the emotional and physical violence that has become pervasive in society, NSRI and the Center for Nonviolence and Peace Studies at URI are joining together to conduct an innovative initiative that will address the urgent need to create more peaceful and inclusive, classroom and school environments.
-The Summer Nonviolent Summer Institute is for educators and school administrators who are interested in learning practical strategies to transform the climate and culture of their schools.
+The Nonviolent Schools Summer Institute is for educators and school administrators who are interested in learning practical strategies to transform the climate and culture of their schools.
+The event will be at the URI Kingston campus and costs $575 for 40 hours.

 Kingian Nonviolence experiential training often shifts participants' perspectives about addressing conflicts, and includes the restorative process of reconciliation.